CMPSC302-Spring-2025-AlleghenyCollege/technical_challenge5/README.md

 - *Dynamically Change Button Styles Using Objects*: Use an object to store different styles and update the button appearance dynamically.

 ### Write a Report:
-- In your report compare your Flexbox and Grid approaches.
+- In your report provide a screenshot of the final output.
 - Include details on how you integrated data structures in your enhancements

 #### **Submission Requirements:**